Greece makes IMF payment, gets bank funds, but doubts remain

 "From the Greek side there was a strong statement that liquidity is getting really bad and there was an appeal to release some type of liquidity support before the euro zone finance ministers' meeting on April 24," a euro zone aide said.

-"But no one knows how this could be done -- there is no willingness to provide support before there is some progress in terms of the reform program," the official said.
+"But no one knows how this could be done -- there is no willingness to provide support before there is some progress in terms of the reform programme," the official said.

 In a small short-term boost, the European Central Bank agreed to increase the ceiling on emergency lending assistance to Greek banks by 1.2 billion euros to 73.2 billion euros, a banking source told Reuters.
 The ECB is reviewing the limit weekly while euro zone negotiations continue.

-Leftist Prime Minister Alexis Tsipras, elected on a promise to end austerity, is balking at politically sensitive reforms of the pension system and labor markets to which his conservative predecessor had agreed.
-EU sources said Brussels was pushing Athens towards more rapidly applicable measures to liberalize product and service markets instead.
+Leftist Prime Minister Alexis Tsipras, elected on a promise to end austerity, is balking at politically sensitive reforms of the pension system and labour markets to which his conservative predecessor had agreed.
+EU sources said Brussels was pushing Athens towards more rapidly applicable measures to liberalise product and service markets instead.

 Greece's creditors -- the euro zone and the IMF -- are using the leverage provided by its acute cash predicament to press for those measures to be implemented.